qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_image.rst

 You first have to select the image you want to display.
 There are several ways to set the :guilabel:`image source` in the **Main properties** area.

 #.
-Use the browse button |browsebutton| of :guilabel:`image source` to select a file on your
+Use the browse button |browseButton| of :guilabel:`image source` to select a file on your
    computer using the browse dialog.
 The browser will start in the SVG-libraries provided with QGIS.
    Besides :file:`SVG`, you can also select other image formats like :file:`.png` or :file:`.jpg`.
 #.
 You can enter the source directly in the :guilabel:`image source` text field.
 You can even provide